-As in the previous two years, the Student Engagement and Retention team will continue to works alongside the registry team, the wellbeing team, academic staff and administrators in departments to identify and engage with at-risk students.
-The team will continue to contact students with low levels of engagement and takes appropriate action such as contacting academic guidance tutors or making referrals to the student wellbeing team.
+The Student Engagement and Retention team will continue to work alongside the registry team, the wellbeing team, academic staff and administrators in departments to identify and engage with at-risk students.
+The team will continue to contact students with low levels of engagement, with subsequent action as appropriate, such as contacting academic guidance tutors or making referrals to the student wellbeing team.